Lexington Wrongful Death Lawyer

 Wrongful death can occur in many different circumstances.
 Some of the most common causes in Lexington and across South Carolina include:

 - Motor vehicle accidents: Fatal crashes involving cars, trucks, motorcycles, and pedestrians are often caused by speeding, distracted driving, drunk driving, or reckless behavior.
+I-20, Highway 378, and Two Notch Road are among Lexington County’s highest-risk corridors for fatal accidents.

 - Workplace accidents: Construction, industrial, and manufacturing sites can be especially dangerous if safety standards are ignored.
 Falls, equipment accidents, and exposure to hazardous materials may all result in fatal injuries.